GitHub Actions Runners

 ATTIC_CACHE nix Cache name (default: main)

-BAZEL_REMOTE_CACHE nix, docker Bazel cache gRPC endpoint
+BAZEL_REMOTE_CACHE nix, docker, dind Bazel cache gRPC endpoint

 Nix Bootstrap Boundary